go-aah/docs/routes-config.md

 ```

 ### subdomain
-Indicates the current domain section is subdomain of existing parent domain.
+Indicates the current domain section is a sub-domain.

 Default value is `false`.
 ```bash